KBS | SBS

 - K-Drama Time Machine: Jung Eun Ji & Seo In Guk Warmed Viewers’ Hearts With Nostalgic Romance & Friendship In “Reply 1997”

 30. My Love From the Star (2014)Love stories need not to be so big in a romantic kind of way.
 Not that I didn’t like the “alien-who-loved-me” twist, but My Love From the Star draws a great following because of the vibrant characters who brought to life their fictional images in an unforgettable way.
 I think the lightness of the conflicts and not involving much negative emotion, but focusing on making the lead couple work their way to defy the cosmic problem inhibiting them from being together gives a gratifying closure for the story.
 Feisty and fun, it has surely and splendidly built up the conflict, the romance, and the conflicting romance, binding me in perplexing contemplation on how a drama with typical love pretext propels a romantic bliss without never looking back.
 It comes strongly and surely with each chapter, seemingly faultless in executing the how-to-make-a-perfect-romcom guidelines.

 - K-Drama Time Machine: When Eric Moon & Jung Yu Mi Gave Romance A Second Chance In “Discovery Of Love”

-It’s Okay That’s Love (2014)It might be the most unconventional modern romance drama.
+32. It’s Okay That’s Love (2014)It might be the most unconventional modern romance drama.
 But given that sickness in K-dramaland usually involves amnesia or anything fatal, the unique illness conflict makes the drama attractive.
 It’s Okay, That’s Love is just how relationship realities are translated in ardent and unadulterated TV drama scenes.
 It incites emotional outburst from a beautiful and heartfelt thread of painful and fervid love moments that will cut deep in anyone’s heart while recollecting memories of how it felt to love someone deeply without holding back.
 Seamless and unfeigned, it progresses from warm to romantic to sacrificial to against-all-odds and eventually to you-were-meant-for-me love timeline.
 I saw all the faces of love tackled bravely and painfully in this love story.

 - K-Drama Time Machine: Jo In Sung And Gong Hyo Jin Shared Heartfelt Romance On “It’s Okay That’s Love”